quba42/flexpart_containerization/README.md

 8. Run your first example simulation using default parameters: `./run_alpendac_prototype.sh`

 > Note that the creation of any volume containing relevant Flexpart input data will work instead of steps 4-6 above.

+# A Note on Licensing

+This repository is released under version 3 of the GNU General Public License.
+See the LICENSE file in the repository root for details.

+Please note that this repository includes QuickLook sources as a submodule.
+(Stored in the folder `/quicklook/sources/`).
+These sources are not covered by the license of this repository, but rather by any licenses contained within the submodule.

+Please note also that this repository contains Flexpart source code.
+(Stored in the folder `/alpendac_prototype/flexpart_code/`).
+Flexpart is itself released under version 3 of the GNU General Public License.
+The version of the Flexpart source code included in this repository may have been modified from the original upstream sources.
+It counts as a "modified version" as laid out in version 3 of the GNU GPL.
+This modified version is released under version 3 of the GNU GPL without any additional conditions.

+# TODO

+* Extend the README.md file to provide a proper documentation.
+* Add more extensive "sanity checks" to the quicklook container.
+* Implement the missing command line options for the quicklook container.